 What to do in Iceland: A 5 Day Self-Drive Itinerary

 There are so many things that you can do in Iceland.
 We were only there for 5 days and 4 nights so naturally, we had to choose a route to go to.
-In this self-drive itinerary, we didn’t go to the North and North West Fjords.
+In this self-drive itinerary, we didn’t do the entire Iceland Ring Road Itinerary.
 But our itinerary does give you a taste of a bit of everything.
 We covered Reykjavik, the Snæfellsnes Peninsula, the Golden Circle, the South Coast and even as far as the Glacier Lagoons near the East Fjords.

 Below is a map of the route we followed, which we will discuss by day.